 You can set up a free email-to-SMS gateway that lets you receive SMS notifications in your email inbox and reply to those messages directly from email.

-2. Reply back to that SMS from your email
+Reply back to SMS messages from your email.

 Get a Free Plivo Trial Account: upon signup and verification, you will receive a SMS enabled

 Plivo Auth ID, and your

 Plivo Auth Token.

 Get a Free Mailgun Account: here is where you will receive your

 Mailgun Access Key.

 Get a Free Heroku Account: Once you get your account, create a new app and install the free redistogo add-on.
 If you’re new to Heroku, you can visit the Heroku Getting Started page for all the info on setting up your account.
 In our example, we will call our app